ammarhakim/gkeyll1/docs/manual/hyperequation.rst

 Perfectly Hyperbolic Maxwell equations: ``HyperEquation.PhMaxwell``
 ===================================================================

+The Perfectly Hyperbolic (PH) Maxwell equations have additional terms and equations that allow hyperbolic divergence cleaning.
+Such a cleaning is needed while using co-located field algorithms like the wave-propagation scheme to evolve the electromagnetic fields.
+See [munz_2000]_, [munz_2000b]_, [munz_2000c]_ for details.

-The ``HyperEquation.PhMaxwell`` block creates a Perfectly Hyperbolic Maxwell equation object that represents the Maxwell equations of electromagnetism in free space.
+The ``HyperEquation.PhMaxwell`` block creates a PH Maxwell equation object that represents the Maxwell equations of electromagnetism in free space.

 .. math::